MissShot7/DNS-Viewer/README.md

-# DNS-Wiewer
+# DNS-Viewer
-simple program in c# for wiewing DNS
+simple program in c# for viewing DNS
 This program is free to use